UdaraAlwis/XFCircleCornersButtonControlDemo/README.md

 # XFCircleCornersButtonControlDemo
-This is the demo project I did on Custom Renderers at the Dot Net Meetup, hosted by Microsoft April/2016 (http://www.meetup.com/NET-Developers-SG/)
+Tech talk: Xamarin Forms Custom Renderers for the Rescue This is the demo project of the tech talk I did, on Custom Renderers at the Dot Net Meetup, hosted by Microsoft April/2016 (http://www.meetup.com/NET-Developers-SG/)

 So basically what I showcased was how to create a Button that has Circled/Ellipsed Corners with Xamarin Forms Custom Renderers.